 Violinist Sasha Callahan has established a vibrant and diverse career as a recitalist, chamber and orchestral musician.
 She has toured extensively throughout North America, Europe, Japan, and Australia, and is a founding member of Sheffield Chamber Players and the Willamette Valley Chamber Music Festival.
 Chamber music has been one of Sasha’s great loves since she played her first string quartets with her sister Eve and their grandparents.
-She’s particularly interested in projects that challenge preconceived notions about classical music and bring audiences and performers closer together to forge connection and community.
+She’s particularly interested in projects that bring audiences and performers closer together to forge connection and community.
 The Willamette Valley Chamber Music Festival, Sheffield Chamber Players, and the educational string trio All Ears were each formed with this in mind.
-Sasha is passionate about exploring new music alongside masterpieces of the past, and has worked closely with many composers such as Joan Tower, Gabriela Lena Frank, Evan Ziporyn, Nathaniel Stookey, Andrew Waggoner, Jessie Montgomery, Kenji Bunch, Lukas Foss, and Gunther Schuller.
+Sasha is passionate about exploring new music alongside masterpieces of the past, and has worked closely with many composers including Osvaldo Golijov, Joan Tower, Gabriela Lena Frank, Evan Ziporyn, Jessie Montgomery, Kenji Bunch, Lukas Foss, and Gunther Schuller.
 She can be heard as a member of the Portland (Maine) Symphony, Rhode Island Philharmonic, and New Hampshire Music Festival, as well as with the Boston Pops, Boston Modern Orchestra Project, Boston Lyric Opera, Odyssey Opera, and the Boston Ballet Orchestra.
+Sasha has performed on multiple Grammy nominated and award winning albums, as well as a recent album of string quartets by Gabriela Lena Frank called Her Own Wings.
 She recently served as a faculty mentor to emerging composers at the innovative Gabriela Lena Frank Creative Academy of Music in California.
 A native of Portland, Oregon, Sasha received her BM degree in violin performance from Rice University and MM from Boston University.
 Principal teachers include Lucia Lin, Sergiu Luca, Denes Zsigmondy, and Carol Sindell.
-She currently resides in Boston with her husband Leo Eguchi, daughter Freya, and two rather sedentary cats named Max and Katya.
+She currently resides in Boston with her husband Leo Eguchi, daughter Freya, and a rather sedentary cat named Max.

 Boston-based cellist Leo Eguchi has been described as “copiously skilled and confident” (New York Times) with performances that were "ravishing" (New Bedford Standard-Times) and "played with passion and vitality" (Boston Music Intellegencer).
 A native of Michigan, Leo has performed extensively across North America, Europe and Asia.
 He enjoys an active and multi-faceted performance schedule—Leo can be heard in myriad chamber music settings, including the Willamette Valley Chamber Music Festival (an innovative summer festival in Oregon Wine Country, which pairs wine and chamber music) and Sheffield Chamber Players; in larger ensembles as principal cellist of the New Bedford Symphony, a member of the Pro Arte Chamber Orchestra, the New Hampshire Music Festival and the Portland Symphony; and in frequent appearances with the Boston Pops and Boston Ballet.